DEVICE: Video vs Direct Laryngoscopy for intubating critically ill adults

 • The primary outcome was successful intubation on the first attempt, defined as the placement of an ETT in the trachea with a single insertion of a laryngoscope blade (+/- bougie) and ETT into the mouth

-• The secondary outcome was a composite of severe hypoxemia, hypotension, need for vasopressors, cardiac arrest, or death within 2 minutes after the procedure
+• The secondary outcome was a composite of severe hypoxaemia, hypotension, need for vasopressors, cardiac arrest, or death within 2 minutes after the procedure

 • 1947 patients were assessed for eligibility, of whom 1420 (72.9%) were enrolled